Cards contain content and actions about a single subject. There are three variants of cards.

 called

-It is used as the parent container in the layout:
+It is used as the parent container.

 In the layout: